bsu-cs222-spring25-dll/FirstProject-ShristiKhadka-YahayaFofana/README.md

 Features: Fetches real-time Wikipedia revision data Displays edit history with timestamps and editor names Handles redirects and invalid inputs .Simple, console-based interface

+There are two main entry points, you can run it either using GUI or main.
+To run the GUI, you need to use the GraphicalUserInterface class which is where the GUI is present to interact with the code.
+Whereas, to run it on console, then you would have to run it in the Main class.